 The price of a wheelbarrow can vary significantly, and it would be difficult to put an exact figure on this type of equipment.

 The type of wheelbarrow you buy will, of course, have an impact on the cost but other features may play a part in this too.

 On average, you can pick up a decent manual wheelbarrow for between £50 and £100 and an electric model for between £500 and £1000.

-Garden carts will also vary with manual models averaging around £60 and motorised carts coming in around £500.
+Garden carts will also vary with manual models averaging around £60 and motorized carts coming in at around £500.
 Check out the latest prices of the best wheelbarrows on Amazon here.